You know the saying, “It takes a village…,” well, when you’re “tiny” but mighty, why not just build one of your own?

 That’s exactly what we are doing this year with a Tiny Village made up of tiny homes.
 Walk through the village and tour some of these unique homes to see how you can make the best use of very little space.

-Our partners this year include Modern Box Designs and True North Tiny Homes.
-They will also be on stage with Emanuelle Belliveau discussing everything involved in creating and living in a small space.
+Our partners this year include Eva Lanes and True North Tiny Homes.
+Emanuelle Belliveau and Daniel Ott will be on stage discussing everything involved in creating and living in a small space.
 Check out the schedule.

 After studying civil engineering at the University of Waterloo, Daniel Ott spent ten years working alongside his father at the helm of a successful residential contracting company, where he gained valuable experience on the job site and in business development.
 He then struck out on his own to found White Willow Design, a full service luxury residential design firm.
 White Willow quickly grew to be a leading design firm in the western GTA.
 In the recent years Dan began to receive more jobs, changing homes into multigenerational homes and notice there was a missing gap in the housing market, which lead to True North Tiny Homes.
 With his knowledge from construction, and luxuries full size homes, he is able to create functional tiny homes without losing the luxuries details.